Aokigahara Forest 青木ヶ原

 The ground is so hard that traditional hiking tools like spikes and axes cannot penetrate it

 You can reach the forest by train and taxi or car.

 Take the Chuo Line to Takao, then switch to the Chuo Main Line.
 At Otsuki, change to the Fuji Kyuko Line to Kawaguchiko Station.
 From there, it is a 30-40 minute drive depending on traffic.

 Rich with wildlife

-Because the area has remained largely untouched, wildlife that is now extremely rare in Japan, still live and thrive there.
-Whilst you may be lucky enough to catch a quick glimpse of a Japanese mink, wild boar or the reclusive small Japanese mole, Asian black bears are also known to prowl the area, so be wary.
+Because the area remains largely untouched, wildlife that is now extremely rare in Japan still lives and thrives here.
+You may be lucky enough to catch a quick glimpse of a Japanese mink, a wild boar, or the reclusive small Japanese mole.
+Asian black bears are also known to prowl the area, so be wary.

 Birdwatchers might also get lucky and see anything from an oriental turtledove to one of the several species of cuckoo that inhabit the treetops.

 The forest's infamous reputation

 Inspiring both folklore and popular culture, the darker side of the forest has inspired a number of novels, TV shows, and films in Japan.
 According to Japanese folklore, yurei, a kind of tormented ghost, haunt the area.